DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 and exchange) to a mathematical rationale that is not inherent to the rationale of production itself.

-The 1971 Nixon’s decision to emancipate the American dollar from the universal regime of fixed exchange, asserted the concept that the financial variable is independent from any referent, and is only based on the arbitrary power of self-regulation and self-asseveration.
-The creation of the digital web paved the way to the automation of the relation between financial code and economic dynamics, and therefore social life was subjected to the financial semiotization.
+Nixon’s decision in 1971 to emancipate the American dollar from the universal regime of fixed exchange, presumed that the financial variable is independent from any referent, and is only based on the arbitrary power of self-regulation and self-affirmation.
+The creation of the digital web paved the way to the automation of the relation between financial code and economic dynamics, and therefore social life was subjected to financial semiotization.

 Chomsky’s structural theory is based on the idea that linguistic signs can be exchanged in a bank of shared structures: a common cognitive competence makes the exchange possible.
-Language is therefore, like money, a general equivalent, universal translator of different goods.
+Language is therefore, like money, a general equivalent and universal translator of different goods.
 We can exchange everything with money, as we can exchange everything with words.[^9]